VoronDesign/VoronUsers/printer_mods/GadgetAngel/Bigtreetech_Octopus_V1.1_Color_PIN_Diagram/README.md

 You can view the PDF in your browser by clicking on the filename "BIGTREETECH-Octopus-V1.1-color-PIN.pdf" and then hit the download button.

-## A Picture of the Color PIN Diagram for the Octopus V1.1:
+## A Picture of the Color PIN Diagram for the Octopus V1.0 and Octopus V1.1 Board:

 You can download the JPG file for this Color PIN Diagram by clicking on the file "BIGTREETECH-Octopus-1.1-color-PIN.jpg" and then hit the download button.

 ![JPG of Color PIN Diagram](BIGTREETECH-Octopus-1.1-color-PIN.jpg)

-## Picture of the Original PIN Diagram from Bigtreetech for the Octopus V1.1:
+## Picture of the Original PIN Diagram from Bigtreetech for the Octopus V1.0 and Octopus V1.1 Board:

 ![JPG of original PIN Diagram](images/BIGTREETECH-Octopus-V1.1-original-PIN.jpg)

-## The Original Bigtreetech Wiring Diagram for the Octopus V1.1:
+## The Original Bigtreetech Wiring Diagram for the Octopus V1.0 and Octopus V1.1 Board:

 ### For general purposes: